rjunderwood/avtestkit/README.md

 ## 1. Choose Scenario

-In the /results_toolkit Edit the results_toolkit.py line 17
+In the /results_toolkit, edit the results_toolkit.py line 17

 ```sh
 target_scenarios = ["A"]
 ```
 Where A is the target scenario to process results for.

-Currently process one scenario at a time.
+It is best to process one scenario at a time.

 ## 2. Run